APNs

 1. Open cmd.exe as an Administrator

-2. Create a CSR.
-Enter the following command, which will result in two new files on the Desktop: request.csr and privateKey.key:
+2. Create a CSR by entering the following command.
+This will create two files on the Desktop: request.csr and privateKey.key:

 "C:\Program Files\OpenSSL-Win64\bin\openssl.exe" req -out "%USERPROFILE%\Desktop\request.csr" -new -newkey rsa:2048 -nodes -keyout "%USERPROFILE%\Desktop\privateKey.key" -config "C:\Program Files\OpenSSL-Win64\bin\cnf\openssl.cnf"